Axway/streams-open-docs/content/en/docs/install/_index.md

 ### Ingress settings

-Depending of your Cloud provider, deploying a load balancer may required additional parameters (refer to your own Cloud provider for further details).
+Depending on your Cloud provider, deploying a load balancer may require additional parameters (refer to your own Cloud provider for further details).

 For instance, if you use AWS, you must define the load balancer type (See the [Reference Architecture](/docs/architecture#load-balancer) for further details in this choice) by setting the [Helm parameters](#helm-parameters) `ingress-nginx.controller.service.annotations.service.beta.kubernetes.io/aws-load-balancer-type` to `nlb`.
 For instance: